 Gerald he has hosted thousands of bands of all musical genres ranging from jazz, blues, country, rock, classical and soul/R&B, including virtually all of the greatest living performers.
 Akin to Ray Charles, Angie Stone and from Jay McShann to Marilyn Maye.
 In addition, Gerald has helped to developed and shape some of the finest artists in a generation.

 Carol Rhodes Dyson

-A graduate of Howard University in Art History (B. A. and Graduate Studies), Carol has over 30 years’ experience as an art administrator, educator and now curator for museums, galleries, cultural institutions and alternative spaces in Washington, DC; Baltimore, MD and Kansas City, MO.
+A graduate of Howard University in Art History (B. A. and Graduate Studies), Carol has over 30 years of experience as an art administrator, educator, and now curator for museums, galleries, cultural institutions, and alternative spaces in Washington, DC; Baltimore, MD and Kansas City, MO.
 She has extensive experience in exhibition research and production, creating public programs and producing performing arts/interdisciplinary projects.

 Also at the IRB she curated, Surface from Under the Microscope, The Henrietta Lacks’ Series by Jeffrey Kent.
 It was recognized by the National Academy of Science Magazine, ISSUES, Summer 2017 and an image from the exhibition graces its front cover.
 The exhibition was reinstalled at the National Academy of Sciences in September of 2019 and ended March 13, 2020.
 A copy of the catalog is available for download here http://www.cpnas.org/exhibitions/current-exhibitions/kent_catalog.pdf?mc_cid=9f9f0f4530&mc_eid=9472ff5019.